chipsneutrino/chips-sim/README.md

 ## Building

 You need an up-to-date version of ROOT6 and Geant4.10 with all the usual data files.
 This is provided by the chips-env repository.
-The first time you run setup.sh it will buld chips-sim, any further changes will require a 'make' command
+The first time you run sim-setup.sh it will build chips-sim, any further changes will require a 'make' command

 ```
-$ source setup.sh
+$ source sim-setup.sh
 ```

 ## Running WCSim

 ```
-$ source setup.sh
+$ source sim-setup.sh
 $ WCSim -g [geometrySetup.mac file] [generalConfiguration.mac file]
 ```